Last updated on September 22, 2023

 In this instance, I think what Simmons shared is visionary for what will happen and is happening all over the world.
 We must seize the moment and occupy wherever we are, sharing our faith boldly—in the workplace, among friends, and sending missionaries to the far reaches of the planet.
 Whatever God has called you to do, do it well.
 Don’t wait.
 Jesus could return at any moment.
 There is absolutely nothing that must happen first.

 2 Thessalonians 2:3 states: “Let no one deceive you by any means; for that Day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition…”

-The falling away is coming, and the man of sin will be revealed during that falling away.
+The falling away is coming, and the man of sin will be revealed following that falling away.
 Today is the time of grace, the church age.
 The time is ripe for a revival.
 What are you doing to speed the Lord’s return?
 If you aren’t doing something, get busy.
 The lives of millions are at stake.
-We must reach the unsaved—use your gifts that God has given you lest God comes along and gives them to someone else because you squandered your opportunity to serve Him.
+We must reach the unsaved—use the gifts that God has given you lest God comes along and gives them to someone else because you squandered your opportunity to serve Him.